JohnAdamsII/vlsi_Fault_TG/README.md

     11. run command "python3 main.py"

-NOTE: the project only supports .ckt files with gate naming convention of [int]gat and [letter]gat example 1gat 2gat 3gat agat bgat 3gat
+NOTE: the project only supports .ckt files with gate naming convention of [int]gat and [letter]gat
+example: 1gat 2gat 3gat
+or       agat bgat 3gat